 - Can I bring side-quests for this scenario?: You definitely can, as stage 2 and 3 require no progress and stage 1 not needing a lot, too.
 Good side-quests might include Double Back (due to the quest often taking a lot of time) and Keep Watch (due to some enemies doing bonus-attacks quite easily)

-- What to look out for: quick bonus attacks; quite some threat-raise; allies being stolen from your hand or even from play; new loss-condition from stage 2 on
+- What to look out for: Quick and unexpected bonus attacks; consistent threat-raise; Allies being stolen from your hand or even from play; A new loss-condition from stage 2 on

 Upon revealing stage 1A, you have to set aside all Cultist enemies and all Plot objectives aside, out of play (they will come in later).
 Then, every player searches the encounter deck for a different location, adding it to the staging area.
 One of these locations has to be Side Street, so in solo, the choice has already been made for you.

 - In two-player, the other location should probably be Hillside Manor, due to its moderate stats and not too harsh textbox.